-Olivia Kieffer is an American composer, percussionist, and educator originally from Wisconsin.
-She is adjunct percussion instructor at Reinhardt University (2009 – 2017), where she taught lessons plus a variety of music classes, and directed the Percussion Ensemble.
+Olivia Kieffer is an American composer, percussionist, and educator.
+She is former adjunct music faculty at Reinhardt University (2009 – 2017), where she taught lessons plus a variety of music classes, and directed the Percussion Ensemble.
 She has degrees in percussion from the University of Cincinnati College-Conservatory of Music where she studied with Allen Otte and the Percussion Group Cincinnati; and Georgia State University, studying with Stockhausen specialist Stuart Gerber.

 She feels at home in both the classical and rock worlds, and is an active performer in Atlanta’s vibrant contemporary classical music scene, including her work as bandleader and drummer for the chamber rock band Clibber Jones Ensemble.
 She also performs regularly with Terminus Ensemble and Bent Frequency, and is co-director of the Reinhardt Contemporary Arts Festival as well as Atlanta’s SoundNOW Festival.
-Olivia serves on the Music committee at Eyedrum Music & Arts Gallery, where she curates the Composer’s Concert Series.
+Olivia served on the Music committee at Eyedrum Music & Art Gallery for 2 years, where she curated the Composer’s Concert Series.

-As a composer, she has enjoyed premieres and performances by many ensembles and soloists, including the A/B Duo, GremlinsDuo, Bent Frequency Duo Project, toy pianist Amy O’Dell, percussionist Brandon Dodge, tubist Bill Pritchard, pianist Marvin Rosen, and the Italian chamber ensemble Piccola Accademia Degli Specchi.
+As a composer, she has enjoyed premieres and performances by many ensembles and soloists, including the A/B Duo, GremlinsDuo, Bent Frequency Duo Project, toy pianist Amy O’Dell, percussionists Brandon Dodge and Nathaniel Gworek, tubist Bill Pritchard, pianist Marvin Rosen, and the Italian chamber ensemble Piccola Accademia Degli Specchi.